Background

 and :value="$previewerLabel"

-The role of the "Edit" button is simple to set editing
+The role of the "Edit" button is simply to set editing

 to true